13 _ Third party agreements policy and procedure

 • Has personnel with the skills and knowledge to undertake its obligations within the third-party agreement.

-The CEO and General Manager shall seek approval of the national regulator or state or territory authorities prior to entering into an agreement, where required.
+The CEO or General Manager shall seek approval of the national regulator or state or territory authorities prior to entering into an agreement, where required.

 • Responsibilities of each party; and